jaudoux/makepipe/README.md

 This make call will only exectute the block for the /home directory.

+## Collection functions

+The following functions can be applied on a collection :

-### Functions
+### extract()

+The extract function is able to extract the value of a given variabe in a collection of items.
+For example, we can use the previous example and provide a single rule that will list all the folders wil a single `ls` call :

+    folders:
+      - name: "temporary"
+        url: /tmp
+      - name: "home"
+        url: /home
+    list_folders:
+      brick: GENERIC
+      config:
+        COMMAND_LINE: "ls {{folders.extract('url')}}"

+The Makefile generated from this YAML pipline will exectute the single command `ls /tmp /home`.

 ## Exporting

 Sometimes you want to save some variables that have been declared in a brick and store it in a collection.
 This is allowed by the "export" keyword.

 For example imagine that we re-use our first pipeline but we modify it to make it run on multiple directories: